Easy Baked Salmon with Lemon and Chives

 This flavorful and easy baked salmon with lemon and chives is a taste of summer!
 It is the perfect use for those chives in your garden!

 I feel like every time I bring you a salmon recipe, I say it’s our new favorite.
 Maybe I’m getting better every time, or maybe we just really like salmon…I’m not sure.
 I typically default to this lemon salmon or baked salmon with maple mustard glaze, and we also really like this grilled salmon.
+Air fryer salmon is delightfully crispy on the outside but tender on the inside, and slow roasted salmon is meltingly tender.

 This one is the perfect embodiment of spring and summer flavors.
 There’s just something about the the flavor of chives that I can’t get enough of.
 If you guys haven’t tried this chive bread, you have to.
 I know it might sound strange at first but it’s crazy good.
 I’d take it over garlic bread any day of the week.